 - When the mnemonics are well-generated and can be kept secret, they represent 256-bits, consequently, the mere 2048 iterations are not a problem.

-- In this case, where the 24-words can be considered to be public, the mere 2048 iterations become a problem and brute-force is then possible (such attacks).
+- In this case, where the 24-words can be considered to be public, the mere 2048 iterations become a problem and brute-force is then possible (such attacks are then possible).

 For these reasons, a passphrase of about 37 random characters is required to guarantee the same security level as the 24 words seed.